-(2) Fund Accounting - The financial transactions of the HGIA are recorded in a fund.
+(2) Fund Accounting - The financial transactions of HGIA are recorded in a fund.
 A fund is considered a separate accounting entity with a self-balancing set of accounts.
 Fund accounting is designed to demonstrate the legal compliance and to aid financial management by segregating transactions related to certain government functions or activities.

-The HGIA has only one fund, the special revenue fund.
+HGIA has only one fund, the special revenue fund.
 The special revenue fund accounts for the Hawaii Green Infrastructure Loan Program.
 Receipts may include loan repayments and interest earned on program loans made and investments of unused funds.
 Initial funding is from proceeds of bonds issued by DBEDT.

-(3) Cash, Cash Equivalents, and Investments - Cash and cash equivalents consist of amounts held in the State Treasury and in a bank account held separately from the State Treasury.
+(3) Cash and Cash Equivalents - Cash and cash equivalents consist of amounts held in the State Treasury, and in bank accounts held separately from the State Treasury.
 Cash in the State Treasury is pooled with funds from other State agencies and departments and deposited into approved financial institutions or participates in the State Treasury Investment Pool.